 mergeQuestion(params)

-Burn X Yes shares from every outcome of a question (including the fallback) and mint X USDH.
+Burn X Yes shares from every outcome of a question (including the fallback) and mint X USDC.
 Lets you redeem a full Yes-bundle for collateral before the question resolves.

 Parameters